Spy Kids 2 review

 Shortly after rewatching the original Spy Kids, I rewatched Spy Kids 2: Island of Lost Dreams.
 As I feared, it's a huge disappointment and a disgrace to the original.
 I'll go through the movie in more or less chronological order, as I think that will make it easy for me to not forget anything I want to criticize.

 I actually think the opening was mostly acceptable.
-There's a drastic tonal shift from a funny sequence that has serious elements and clearly hints at a serious movie coming to an outright comedy.
+There's a drastic tonal shift from the first movie, which opens with a funny sequence that has serious elements and clearly hints at a serious movie coming, to an outright comedy.
 The combat between the spy kids and the magnetic minions is ridiculous, especially the shot with the five-year-old agent or whatever, but I actually think that's okay.
 At least it was good comedy.
 The only really bad thing about the opening was the statement that Juni can order the president around.
 He's a level 2 child agent in an organization whose *leader is appointment by the president*.
 The child power fantasy is insane.

 And said child power fantasy gets even worse when Carmen hacks the OSS database with no effort and reinstates Juni, which somehow also erases everyone's memory of his being fired.
 Gary at least should have said something.